brycie-boy/The_Cosmos/Insight.md

-## Insight #
+## Insight #🧠

-Insight, when developed leads to higher wisdom into the true nature of phenomena and permanently liberates the mind from ignorance and leads to [[Nibbana]].
+Insight, when developed, leads to higher wisdom into the true nature of phenomena,  permanently liberates the mind from ignorance, and ultimatley leads to the realizationo of [[Nibbana]].
 The cultivation of insight requires skill in observing, investigating, and decerning the nature of conditioned phenomena, or "formations".

 ___